-SMArtX: For SMArtX accounts, the program fee is identified at the time of, and recorded on, the initial investment on DAIW's Investment Strategy and Fee Disclosure Form, which may be supplemented by SMArtX's Proposed Portfolio Report ("PPR") or other disclosure documents.
-If there are discrepancies between the DAIW Investment Strategy and Fee Disclosure Form and the PPR, the former controls.
+SMArtX: For SMArtX accounts, the program fee is identified at the time of the initial investment, and is recorded on, DAIW's Investment Strategy and Fee Disclosure Form, which may be supplemented by disclosure documents presented by DAIW or other disclosure documents.
 All platform fees, including SMArtX charges and those of third-party managers participating on the SMArtX platform, will be paid from the Account Fee.
-Typically, in addition to the "DAIW/IAR Fee," DAIW will receive a fee that is added to the fees charged by the platform or manager is illustrated on the Investment Strategy and Fee Disclosure Form as the Platform/Manager Fee.
+Typically, in addition to the "DAIW/IAR Fee," DAIW will receive a fee that is added to the fees charged by the platform or manager.
+The sum of that added fee plus the fee charged by the platform or manager is illustrated on the Investment Strategy and Fee Disclosure Form as the Platform/Manager Fee.